Factbox: Sanctions imposed against Myanmar’s generals since they seized power

 UNITED STATES

-President Joe Biden condemned the coup and issued an executive order on Feb.
-11 that paved the way for new sanctions against the Myanmar military and its interests.
+President Joe Biden issued an executive order on Feb.
+11 paving the way for new sanctions against the Myanmar military and its interests.
 The order froze about $1 billion in reserves Myanmar’s central bank was holding at the New York Fed, which the junta had attempted to withdraw after seizing power.

+On Monday, the Treasury added Myanmar’s police chief and a military commander to the sanctions, along with two military units it said were involved in repressing demonstrations.

 Four military-controlled ministries and conglomerates were placed under sanctions by the U.S. Commerce Department on March 4.
-Those measures require U.S. suppliers to seek difficult-to-obtain licences to export goods to the ministries of defence and home affairs, and to military conglomerates Myanmar Economic Holdings Limited and Myanmar Economic Corporation.
+Those measures require U.S. suppliers to seek difficult-to-obtain licences to export goods to the ministries of defence and home affairs, and to military conglomerates Myanmar Economic Holdings Limited (MEHL) and Myanmar Economic Corporation (MEC).

 EUROPEAN UNION

-The European Union is set to impose sanctions on Myanmar’s armed forces to target businesses they run.
-They will be agreed by EU foreign ministers on Monday.

-Sanctions would target companies “generating revenue for, or providing financial support to, the Myanmar Armed Forces”, according to documents seen by Reuters.
-The bloc sought to avoid measures that would harm ordinary people.
+Among the individuals affected are Min Aung Hlaing and Myint Swe, who has been acting president since the coup.

+EU diplomats have told Reuters the bloc is likely to toughen its response soon by barring EU investors and banks from doing business with parts of MEHL and MEC, which generate revenue for the military.

-While the bloc has an arms embargo on Myanmar, and has targeted some senior military officials since 2018, the measures would be its most significant response since the coup.
+The bloc has an arms embargo on Myanmar and has targeted some senior military officials since 2018.

 UNITED NATIONS

-Action against the junta from the international body has been stifled by Russia and China, which hold vetoes over the U.N.
-Security Council votes needed to impose U.N. sanctions or arms embargoes.
+Action against the junta by the United Nations has been stifled by Russia and China, who hold vetoes over the Security Council votes needed to impose U.N. sanctions or arms embargoes.

 The two countries shielded Myanmar from any strong council action over the 2017 Rohingya crisis and argue that Myanmar’s political situation is an internal matter.